lievenhey/bitbake-completion/README.md

 # bitbake-completion

-Bitbake bash completion scripts compatible with version 1.39.1, and with Yocto 2.5 (sumo) release.
+Bitbake bash completion scripts compatible with version 1.40.0, and with Yocto 2.6 (Thud) release.

 # How to use it ?